Anna Firth: Political career

 At the 2015 general election, Firth stood unsuccessfully for Erith and Thamesmead, finishing second with 27.4% of the vote behind the incumbent Labour Party MP Teresa Pearce.

 Firth also stood unsuccessfully at the 2019 general election for Canterbury, finishing second with 45.2% of the vote behind the incumbent Labour MP Rosie Duffield.

 Firth was the sixth candidate placed on the Conservative party list in South East England for the 2019 European Parliament elections, but failed to be elected.

 She was selected as the Conservative candidate for the 2022 Southend West by-election on 11 December 2021.
 The by-election was called following the murder of David Amess, the constituency's incumbent Conservative MP on 15 October 2021.
 All major opposition parties declined to run candidates in the by-election, all but assuring Firth's victory.
 At the election, Firth was elected to Parliament with 86.1% of the vote and a majority of 12,280.

-Firth has been a member of the Education Select Committee since March 2022.
+Firth was a member of the Education Select Committee.
 In her maiden speech on 10 May 2022, she paid tribute to her predecessor as MP, Sir David Amess and his family.

 Firth visited Archie Battersbee, a 12-year-old boy from Southend at the centre of a life-support withdrawal dispute, in June 2022 and contributed to a fundraiser for him.
 She criticised how the case was handled stating, "The state process for dealing with the withdrawal of life support for a child where there is a dispute between the parents and the hospital is just not appropriate", and asked for a meeting with the then Secretary of State for Health and Social Care Steve Barclay in August 2022.

 She voiced her support for Priti Patel in the July–September 2022 Conservative Party leadership election on 10 July 2022.
 Two days later, Patel announced she would not be a candidate in the election.
 Firth later backed Liz Truss in August 2022.
 She was then appointed parliamentary private secretary (PPS) to the Department for International Trade in the Truss ministry.
 The following month, after the resignation of Truss and the succession of Rishi Sunak, Firth was appointed PPS to the Attorney General for England and Wales Victoria Prentis in the Sunak ministry.

-At the 2024 general election, Firth stood for re-election in the renamed seat of Southend West and Leigh, with new boundaries, but the seat was narrowly won for Labour by David Burton-Sampson, with Firth in second place.
+At the 2024 general election, Firth stood for re-election in the renamed seat of Southend West and Leigh, with new boundaries, but the seat was won for Labour by David Burton-Sampson, with Firth in second place.